-Each coffee roaster has a unique approach shaped by the machine they use and their own intuition.
+Each coffee roaster has a unique approach shaped by the machine they use and their intuition.

 During a process where seconds matter, control is essential.
-Professional roasters have been able to hone their instincts for smell and timing, but more advanced technology is enhancing precision and repeatability in roasting.
+Professional roasters have been able to hone their instincts for smell and timing, but technological advancements have enhanced precision and repeatability in roasting.

 The coffee industry has come a long way from roasting beans over an open fire.
-Roasting evolved to the point that coffee could be roasted on an industrial scale, resulting in a commodity-grade product.
-Today, roasting is looked at like more of an art, emphasizing batch quality over sheer size.
-Roasting companies and coffee shops invest in equipment, some brand new to the market or others, like the Probat roasters, older and refurbished.
+Roasting evolved to the point that coffee could be roasted on an industrial scale, resulting in a widely available product.
+Today, roasting is considered an art, emphasizing batch quality over sheer size.
+Roasting companies and coffee shops invest in equipment, some brand new to the market or others, like the Probat roasters, which have been around for decades and are often available refurbished.

-Whatever the roaster selected, automation is playing an increasing role in how roasting is done.
+Whichever machine a company selects, automation plays an increasing role in roasting.
 Software connected to roasting machines can help users dig deep into the process and apply precise temperature and timing to their particular approaches.

 “If you can’t measure it, you can’t improve it,” says Tiffany Lopez of Barista Lab.
 “Technology allows you to see what is going on in the roasting process.
 You know exactly what happened, at exactly what time, and why it happened.
 It allows you to dissect [the process] and figure out how to make it better.”